Western Blot Imaging Systems: The Complete Guide to Detection and Quantification in 2026

 CCD sensors offer the deepest well capacity and the lowest dark current at long exposures, which is critical for detecting weak signals.
 CMOS sensors offer faster acquisition and lower cost, but the dynamic range trade-off depends heavily on the specific sensor implementation.
 For quantitative work, sensor specifications need to be examined at the wavelengths and exposure times you actually use.

 The distinction matters in practice.
-A CCD sensor with a full well capacity of 100,000 electrons and a read noise of 5 electrons delivers a theoretical dynamic range of 4.3 orders of magnitude.
+A CCD sensor with a full well capacity of 100,000 electrons and a read noise of 5 electrons delivers a theoretical dynamic range of 4.8 orders of magnitude.
 A CMOS sensor with a full well capacity of 30,000 electrons and the same read noise delivers 3.8 orders.
 For most chemiluminescent Western blots, both are sufficient.
-For low-abundance fluorescent multiplexing or extended exposure times in NIR detection, the CCD advantage becomes meaningful.

 Cooling and background measurement